entropy-garden/site/content/en/_index.md

 ## Data, information systems and structured thinking

-**Entropy Garden** is a dedicated space for transforming data chaos into structured knowledge.
-This site is designed to give shape to the uncertainty inherent in modern information systems, creating a continuous learning environment where data concepts take root and evolve.Explore core strategies, frameworks, and best practices in:
+### Why Entropy Garden?

+The name comes from a simple idea: creating a space that gives shape to the uncertainty present in data systems.
+A garden where ideas and concepts can be organized, grow, and evolve.

+This site serves as a continuous learning environment on topics related to:

 * Data Governance
 * Data Quality